charnley/rmsd/README.md

 ## Citation

-[1] Kabsch W., 1976, A solution for the best rotation to relate two sets of vectors, Acta Crystallographica, A32:922-923, doi:10.1107/S0567739476001873
+1. Kabsch W., 1976, A solution for the best rotation to relate two sets of vectors, Acta Crystallographica, A32:922-923, doi:10.1107/S0567739476001873

-[2] GitHub: Calculate RMSD for two XYZ structures, http://github.com/charnley/rmsd
+2. GitHub: Calculate RMSD for two XYZ structures, http://github.com/charnley/rmsd

-Note: some journals requires commit id
+Note: some journals may require GitHub commit id.

 ## Examples